ChrisChinchilla/chrischinchilla.com/CV.md

 ### Presentations

-Over the past 4-5 years, I have spoken at over 100 events on a wide variety of subjects, find more on my [website](https://chrischinchilla.com/events).
+Over the past 4-5 years, I have spoken at over 100 events on a wide variety of subjects.
+Find more on my [website](https://chrischinchilla.com/events).

 ### Podcasts and Video